Last updated on September 20th, 2023 at 06:17 am

-Gloucester is a small city located in the South West of England.
-Whether you are a Harry Potter wanting to check all the Harry Potter locations or simply an amateur of quaint villages you need to take a day trip to Gloucester!
+Gloucester is a small city in the South West of England; whether you are a Harry Potter wanting to check all the Harry Potter locations or simply an amateur of quaint places, you need to take a day trip to Gloucester!

-If you clicked on this post it means you are probably planning your own day trip to this charming city and looking for a “one day in Gloucester itinerary” and wondering what to do there if you only have one day!
+If you clicked on this post, you are probably planning your day trip to this charming city, looking for a “one day in Gloucester itinerary” and wondering what to do there if you only have one day!

-(If it’s not it may convince you to add Gloucester to your travel bucket list!)
+(If not, it may convince you to add Gloucester to your travel bucket list!)

-Well, I got you covered with my one day trip itinerary to Gloucester.
-Granted as the title suggest it’s a bit Harry Potter themed as I am a huge Harry Potter fan (Any Potterhead here?), nonetheless, there’s still some non-Harry Potter oriented activity and sight in my itinerary!
+Well, I covered you with my one-day trip itinerary to Gloucester.
+As the title suggests, it’s a bit Harry Potter themed as I am a huge Harry Potter fan (Any Potterhead here?); nonetheless, there’s still some non-Harry Potter-oriented activity and sight in my itinerary!

 One Day In Gloucester Itinerary: Day Trip Itinerary

-Back in January, I took a small trip to Bristol, which at this point is pretty much a yearly tradition of mine, and within that small trip, I took a few day trips; including a day trip to Gloucester (the other one was a day trip to Cardiff)!
-Gloucester is only an hour of train away from Bristol it was the perfect opportunity to visit!
+Back in January, I took a short trip to Bristol, which at this point is pretty much a yearly tradition of mine, and within that short trip, I took a few day trips, including a day trip to Gloucester (the other one was a day trip to Cardiff)!
+Gloucester is only an hour by train away from Bristol.
+It was the perfect opportunity to visit!

-My day trip to Gloucester started around 10 am after I caught a train from Bristol to this quaint village.
-The trip to Gloucester is pretty easy and effortless, the station is very close to the city.
+My day trip to Gloucester started around 10 am after catching a train from Bristol to this quaint city.
+The journey to Gloucester is pretty effortless; the station is close to the town.
 Only a few minutes walk away from it.

 So, here is what to do in Gloucester in one day:

-I usually try to fill up my day trip with 5 things (as I did on my day trip to Cardiff, Wales) to do as I find it to be a fair number (depending on the activities) that leave you enough time to appreciate what you’re doing while you discover the city so you’re not in a rush.
+I usually try to fill up my day trip with five things (as I did on my day trip to Cardiff, Wales) as I find it to be a fair number (depending on the activities) that leaves you enough time to appreciate what you’re doing.
+At the same time, you discover the city, so you’re not in a rush.

-Gloucester Cathedral is ones of the main landmark that makes Gloucester famous, so, it is a must-see.
-Even more, if you’re a Harry Potter fan looking to see the filming locations in real, then, you must have Gloucester Cathedral on your bucket list!
+Gloucester Cathedral is one of the prominent landmarks that makes Gloucester famous, so it is a must-see.
+If you’re a Harry Potter fan looking to see the filming locations in real, you must have Gloucester Cathedral on your bucket list!

-This was my first activity of the day and not going to lie it was also one of the main reason as of why I choose to visit Gloucester as I really wanted to visit the Cathedral.
+This was my first activity of the day, and not going to lie; it was also one of the main reasons I chose to visit Gloucester, as I wanted to see the Cathedral.

-In order to be able to take photos in the Cathedral you need to pay £3 permit, those fees helps with the Cathedral maintenance as the entrance is free.
-Of course, you can also make a donation as well if you’d like.
+To take photos in the Cathedral, you must pay a £3 permit; those fees help with the Cathedral maintenance as the entrance is free.
+Of course, you can also donate as well if you’d like.

-When the filming happened this place was turned into the corridors of Hogwart’s School of Witchcraft and Wizardry, so, it’s a dream place to visit for any muggles wishing to step into this world!
+When the filming happened, it turned this place into Hogwarts School of Witchcraft and Wizardry corridors, so it’s a dream place to visit for any muggles wishing to step into this world!

 Harry Potter shooting locations at Gloucester’s Cathedral:

-The Cathedral of Gloucester appeared in three of the Harry Potter movies: Harry Potter and the Philosopher’s Stone, Harry Poter and the Chamber of Secrets and Harry Potter and the Half-Blood Prince.
+The Cathedral of Gloucester appeared in three Harry Potter movies: Harry Potter and the Philosopher’s Stone, Harry Potter and the Chamber of Secrets, and Harry Potter and the Half-Blood Prince.

 - The Chamber of Secrets has been opened, enemies of the heir BEWARE!
-Every Harry Potter knows this sentence from the second movies,
+Every Harry Potter knows this sentence from the second movie,

-- The Lavatorium ( it’s also the real name of this spot in the Cathedral) is the place
+- The Lavatorium ( it’s also the actual name of this spot in the Cathedral) is the place.

-Alright, now that we are done with the Harry Potter part of the Gloucester Cathedral, let’s move on to the cathedral itself.
+Now that we are done with the Harry Potter part of the Gloucester Cathedral, let’s move on to the Cathedral itself.

-There is actually a little exhibit ongoing on the first floor of the cathedral that shows you about how life used to be in Gloucestershire back in the middle age.
-You can try old costumes (I promise you it’s fun to do even as a solo traveller!) and learn more about the cathedral and its mechanics.
+A little exhibit on the first floor of the Cathedral shows you how life used to be in Gloucestershire back in the Middle Age.
+You can try old costumes (I promise you it’s fun even as a solo traveller!) and learn more about the Cathedral and its mechanics.

-You can also find the remnants of St Oswald Priory if you’d like to see them!
-It’s only a couple minutes away and while remain might not seem super interesting, it’s fun to imagine what the place could have been like based on what’s left!
+You can also find the remnants of St. Oswald Priory if you’d like to see them!
+It’s only a few minutes away, and while remaining might not seem super interesting, it’s fun to imagine what the place could have been like based on what’s left!

-And hey pssst, the front of the Gloucester Cathedral makes a gorgeous backdrop if you want to snap a photo of yourself!
-Even if you’re an awkward bean like me and struggle to shot yourself when you travel solo!
+And hey, the front of the Gloucester Cathedral makes a gorgeous backdrop if you want to snap a photo of yourself!
+Even if you’re an awkward bean like me and struggle to shoot yourself when you travel solo!

 Located in a side alley of the street of Gloucester is the shop/museum of “The World of Beatrix Potter”.
-Author of the famous book child “Petter Rabbit” you can immerse yourself into the fantastic world of Beatrix Potter by visiting this adorable book shop where you can buy books and also some collector figurines and objects.
+Author of the famous book child “Peter Rabbit”, you can immerse yourself into the fantastic world of Beatrix Potter by visiting this adorable book shop where you can buy books and some collector figurines and objects.

-Not only the shop in itself is adorable but it also has a beautiful museum upstairs that you can visit it’s a great activity for both kids and adult alike!
+Not only the shop in itself is adorable, but it also has a beautiful museum upstairs that you can visit; it’s an excellent activity for kids and adults alike!

-There is plenty of adorable streets and alleys if you decide to wander around to taste of this quaint city, as I always say – and a lot of people – the best way to discover is to to get lost and explore it without specifically having a purpose or a destination!
-It’s fun I promised!
+There are plenty of charming streets and alleys if you decide to wander around to taste this quaint city; as I always say – and a lot of people – the best way to discover is to get lost and explore it without explicitly having a purpose or a destination!
+It’s fun, I promised!

-I, unfortunately, don’t have any recommendations for lunch as I ate a sandwich on the go in order to save some money here, plus, not going to lie when I travel alone, I still have a little hard time to eat by myself in a restaurant.
-Cafés are fine but, restaurants, I’m not there yet.
-And I feel like it’s probably the case for a lot of solo travellers!
+Unfortunately, I don’t have any recommendations for lunch as I ate a sandwich on the go to save some money here; plus, I am not going to lie, when I travel alone, I still have a little hard time eating by myself in a restaurant.
+Cafés are fine but restaurants, I’m not there yet.
+And I feel like it’s probably the case for many solo travellers!

 Greyfriars Gloucester & St Mary de Crypt

-The remain of the Greyfriars of Gloucester used to be a medical house back in the 1213 year, it was later rebuilt to be demolished yet again.
+The remains of the Greyfriars of Gloucester was a medical house back in 1213; it was later rebuilt to be demolished.

 St Mary de Crypt:

-St Mary de Crypt is a small Anglican church dated from the year 1140.
+St Mary de Crypt is a small Anglican church from 1140.

 St Michael’s Tower, Gloucester